Best country music albums of all time

 The most famous singles on Kenny Chesney’s 2004 record include “There Goes My Life,” “I Go Back,” “The Woman with You,” and the titular track, which is a duet with Uncle Kracker.
 “When The Sun Goes Down” climbed a couple Billboard charts, and its music video featured shots of Chesney playing in small venues as part of his Keg in the Closet tour.
 The song “There Goes My Life” is about a high school teenager who finds out his girlfriend is pregnant.
 The song’s music video includes the actress Amber Heard as the couple’s teenage daughter.

 This soundtrack hit shelves in 2000, and became a gold record within a month of its release.
-Ironically, the soundtrack got the most play for three of the pop songs “Can’t Fight the Moonlight,” “But I Do Love You,” and “The Right Kind of Wrong” ostensibly performed by the film’s main character and written by LeAnn Rimes.
+Ironically, the soundtrack got the most play for three of the pop songs: “Can’t Fight the Moonlight,” “But I Do Love You,” and “The Right Kind of Wrong,” all three of which were performed by LeAnn Rimes.
 The first of these songs quickly became a radio hit, and reached #11 on the Billboard Hot 100 chart.
-Some of the album’s songs that fit more into the country genre include “All She Wants to do is Dance” by Danny Kortchmar, and “Didn’t We Love” by Jennifer Kimball and Tamara Walker.
+Some of the album’s songs that fell into the country genre include “All She Wants to Do is Dance” (written by Danny Kortchmar and performed by Don Henley) and “Didn’t We Love” (Jennifer Kimball and Tamara Walker).

 #38.
 'Here For The Party' by Gretchen Wilson

-Gretchen Wilson’s 2004 record boasts her breakthrough hit “Redneck Woman,” which is dedicated to women living in small-town America.
-The song gleaned the artist a Grammy for Best Female Country Vocal Performance in 2004 and placed on Rolling Stone’s list of 100 greatest country songs of all time.
+Gretchen Wilson’s 2004 record boasts her breakthrough hit “Redneck Woman.”
+Wilson won a Grammy for Best Female Country Vocal Performance in 2004 and placed on Rolling Stone’s list of 100 greatest country songs of all time.
 Other singles in the album include “Here for the Party,” “When I Think about Cheatin’,” and “Homewrecker.”

 #37.
 'Always On My Mind' by Willie Nelson